Pular para o conteúdo principal

 def init(self, handle: StatefulProcessorHandle) -> None:

-# Define schema for the state value (timestamp)
+# Define the schema for the state value (timestamp)

 state_schema = StructType([StructField("value", TimestampType(), True)])